 - Dungeon Crawling: One common source of employment for mages and students of magic is exploring The Dungeon (also known as the Underworld or the Labyrinth), an enormous underground maze of caves and tunnels.
 Appropriately, the deeper one travels, the stronger the magic and the more dangerous the inhabitants.

 - The Empath: Entertainingly, Zorian, probably the most misanthropic character in the setting.

-- Giant Spider: The aranea are a somewhat downplayed example — Zorian's narration describes them as being the size of his chest.
-They're still pretty scary, though, not in the least because they are a species of mind-mages.
+- Giant Spider: The aranea are a somewhat downplayed example ó Zorian's narration describes them as being the size of his chest.
+But no matter ó there are still giant tree spiders, giant trapdoor spiders, and the grey hunters left.

 - Good Morning, Crono: Zorian's loop always begins with his little sister jumping on top of him and shouting "Good morning!" repeatedly.

 - "Groundhog Day" Loop: Although, unusually, the central character of the loop is not the protagonist, but Zach Noveda, one of Zorian's classmates.

 - Grumpy Bear: Zorian can't be having with all the cheerful, boisterous people around him trying to involve him in parties and other excessively social situations - that's for his brothers and sister.

 - Hive Mind: Completely applicable to Cranium Rats, partially applicable to the Aranea.

 - Immune to Mind Control: Golems and the undead, for instance.